lgblgblgb/xep128/README.md

 is no configuration but a single built-in config.
 It will change later, hopefully.

-Xep128 is licensed under the terms of GNU/GPL v2, for more information please read file LICENSE.

-Currently it's mainly for Linux and/or UNIX-like systems, but since it's an SDL based project, it would be not that hard to port to Windows, I guess.
-There is some on-going tries (from me) to build for Windows on Linux, see later in this document for details, if you want to try Xep128 on Windows.
+Currently it's mainly for Linux and/or UNIX-like systems, but since it's an SDL based project, it would be not that hard to port to Windows.
+There is some on-going try (by me) to build for Windows on Linux, see later in this document for details, if you want to try Xep128 on Windows.

 LibZ80ex (great Z80 emulator, http://z80ex.sourceforge.net/) is included just
-in case, if your OS distribution does not contain it (or older version, etc).
+in case, if your OS distribution does not contain it (or older version, etc), or if you want to use Xep128 on Windows.

 Please note, that it's not the "best" Enterprise-128 emulator on the planet, for that, you should use ep128emu project instead.
-Also, my emulator is not so cycle exact correctly, it does not emulate sound (currently), it also lacks debugger what ep128emu has.
+Also, my emulator is not so cycle exact for now, it does not emulate sound (currently), it also lacks debugger what ep128emu has.
 However it emulates some "more exotic" (not so much traditional) hardware additions becomes (or becoming) popular among EP users
 recently: mouse support, APU ("FPU"), SD card reader and soon limited wiznet w5300 emulation (Ethernet connection with built-in TCP/IP support).

-Z80 emulation is done with the nice z80ex Z80 emulator, which is a separated (not my!) project also with licence of GNU/GPL (so importing it into the repository of my emulator can't be a problem).
-Some Linux distribution indeed contains it, but I guess it's better in this way.

 # Installation on Linux / UNIX like OS (from source)